Former First Lady Barbara Bush in failing health

-HOUSTON, Texas --Former first lady Barbara Bush is in failing health, according to a family spokesperson.
+HOUSTON, Texas (KGO) --Former first lady Barbara Bush is in failing health, according to a family spokesperson.

 Spokesperson Jim McGrath issued a statement that the former first lady is in comfort care at home.